spike-18/image-resampler/docs/_build/_sources/index.rst.txt

 Overview
 --------
-Supreme Bassoon provides several interpolation methods for upscaling images, including:
+image-resampler provides several interpolation methods for upscaling images, including:

 - **Nearest Neighbor (nn):** Assigns each new pixel the value of the closest original pixel.
 - **Bilinear (bl):** Uses a weighted average of the four nearest pixels.